dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/actual-acceptance-results.md

 Question: How do Actual Acceptance Results contribute to quality control in a project?
 A: By establishing a record of the product’s alignment with requirements and expectations
-B: By determining the financial profitability of the product
+B: By determining the financial profitability of the product or project
-C: By assessing the efficiency of the project management methodologies used
+C: By assessing the efficiency of the project management methodologies used in the project
 D: By evaluating the effectiveness of the project's risk management strategies
 Answer: A
 Explanation: Actual Acceptance Results play a critical role in quality control by establishing a concrete record of the product’s alignment with stakeholder requirements and expectations, thereby serving as an accountability tool.

 Question: When Actual Acceptance Results identify defects, what is the typical course of action recommended by Business Analysts?
-A: Ignore the defects if they are minor
+A: Ignore the defects if they are minor and do not impact the product's performance
 B: Recommend adjustments or changes to address the defects
 C: Immediately halt all project activities
-D: Shift focus to a different project or product
+D: Shift focus to a different project or product altogether
 Answer: B
 Explanation: Upon identifying defects through Actual Acceptance Results, Business Analysts typically recommend corrective measures, ranging from minor adjustments to significant changes in the product, feature, or functionality.
 ```